The Latest: Trump grants monthlong exemption for US automakers from new tariffs on imports

 The Associated Press verified that the pages are no longer available on Park Service sites.

-The National Park Service did not immediately return a message seeking comment.
+The National Parks Service did not immediately return a message seeking comment.

 The agency said it has made “significant progress” in identifying and correcting beneficiary records of people 100 years old or older.